MARMOTatZJU/drl-based-trajectory-tracking/README.md

 # DRL-Based Trajectory Tracking (DRLTT)

 This repo hosts code and script for training and deploying the *DRL-Based Trajectory Tracking (DRLTT)* algorithm.
-DRLTT leverages Deep Reinforcement Learning (DRL) and achieves robustness, accuracy, and versatility in the Trajectory Tracking (TT) task.
+DRLTT leverages Deep Reinforcement Learning (DRL) and achieves robustness, accuracy, and versatility in the Trajectory Tracking (TT) task in the context of Autonomous Driving.
 Benefiting from its methodological simplicity, DRLTT is able to process 32 trajectories (each contains 50 steps) within several milliseconds on edge computing devices.

+Currently DRLTT support the following features:

+* A Python framework
+  * Training-Evaluation-Tracing of an RL policy for the task of Trajectory Tracking in Autonomous Driving.
+  * Based on *Stable Baselines 3*.
+  * See `./simulator`.
+* A C++ SDK
+  * Easy deployment and efficient inference of RL policy under a pure CPU environment.
+  * Based on cpu-compiled *libtorch*.
+  * See `./sdk`
+* A Python SDK
+  * Compatible with any Python environment, *No requirement* for any Python package.
+  * Based on *pybind*.
+  * See `./sdk/drltt-sdk/trajectory_tracker`

 Please refer to the [*Code Repository*](https://github.com/MARMOTatZJU/drl-based-trajectory-tracking/) and the [*Technical Report*](https://arxiv.org/abs/2308.15991) for details.

 The [Documentation](https://drl-based-trajectory-tracking.readthedocs.io/) hosted by [Read the Docs](https://readthedocs.org/) would also be helpful for our readers.

 ## Installation

 ### Python Requirements